mookkiah/mahendran/_posts/2023-06-27-sso-single-and-global-logout.md

 ---

-If ALL these applications and IDP properly implements the global logout with propogation, user can click logout once to terminate all the sessions.
+If ALL these applications and the IDPs are properly implement global logout with propagation, the user can click logout once to terminate all the sessions.

 If you are curious, try it out.

 ## References